sjbennett123/polarlarp/content/current_writeups/clearing_the_garbage/_index.md

 outcomes:
   - The PCs clear the area of Sewer Rats
   - The PCs fail to clear the area of Sewer Rats
-Hook: Posted flier in tavern
+Hook: Posted flier in tavern This is not yet written out
-Rumors: |
-  - **[ANNOUNCED]** There is a bounty on rats in the city, and the city will pay one silver for every  rat tail harvested.
-  - **[COMMON]** Large packs of giant rats have been seen roaming around the city.
-They are drawn by garbage and decay, and are large enough colonies to cause a problem for lone or small groups of travelers.
 scenes:
   -
     oog:
     ig: City Dump  You are at the city's refuse site.
 All waste products from the city come here.
 The smell is overpowering and being here will cause weakness and disease.
+Every 60 seconds, the marshals will throw a packet into the air above the PCs, calling Cause Weakness or Cause Disease.
+The throw should be as random as possible,
     flee_point:
-Roles: Giant Sewer Rats
 Treasure: Rat Tails
+Rules_clarification:  Each Rat, when killed, will give a rat tail for the bounty.
+These are in game items.
+Non_standard_Effects: Rats can heal on a ten count from food sources twice
 ---

-**Non-Standard Effects:**

-​	Rats can heal on a ten count from food sources twice

-​	Every 60 seconds, the marshals will throw a packet into the air above the PCs, calling Cause Weakness or Cause Disease.
-The throw should be as random as possible,

-**Rules Clarification:**

-​	Each Rat, when killed, will give a rat tail for the bounty.
-These are in game items.